andrewh0/tech-talks/README.md

 ### Deploying a Prisma Service

 This app relies heavily on [Prisma](https://www.prisma.io/) to manage data.
 If you're unfamiliar, Prisma provides a GraphQL layer over your database, replacing a traditional ORM.
 You'll need a running Prisma server to continue.
-This project uses [Prisma's Heroku integration](https://www.prisma.io/blog/heroku-integration-homihof6eifi) to manage a Postgres database, but you can also opt to use a local database.
+This project uses [Prisma's Heroku integration](https://www.prisma.io/blog/heroku-integration-homihof6eifi) to manage an AWS RDS instance, but you can also opt to use a local database.

 Once you have created a Prisma server and you have obtained your Prisma API credentials, you can add them to the `.env` folder in the root directory, using the `.env.example` file as a reference.